 Before you place your order, you can choose from a number of additional options.
-You can add a photo filter for creating a special effect to your canvas.
+You can add a photo filter for creating a special effect on your canvas.
 B&W and Sepia are free, while others including Oil Painting and Pop Art are $4.99.
 You can also upgrade to Museum quality fine art pearl finish, mount your canvas in a black frame, and select from several different framing hardware.

 Canvas and Ink

 It’s important to me that my prints last for a long time, so I want to make sure that I order from a company that uses quality inks and canvas.
-The canvas material is archival quality 6.5 oz. canvas from 100% polyester spun yarn and it’s treated with a UV, water and fungus-resistant satin coating (but hanging a canvas print in your bathroom is never a good idea due to the excess moisture).
+The canvas material is an archival quality 6.5 oz. canvas from 100% polyester spun yarn and it’s treated with a UV, water, and fungus-resistant satin coating (but hanging a canvas print in your bathroom is never a good idea due to the excess moisture).

 The company uses HP water-based latex inks, which bear the UL Ecologo and Greenguard environmental certifications.

 Simple Canvas Prints offers a very good selection of canvas sizes and style options.
-They’re competitively priced, you can snag free shipping, and print quality is excellent.
+They’re competitively priced, you can snag free shipping, and the print quality is excellent.
 You may want to check them out the next time you want to turn your favorite photo into custom canvas wall art.

 How to get the best deal at Simple Canvas Prints: If you sign up for their free newsletter (look for it at the bottom of their home page), you get a coupon for $10 off.